Technology & Digital Leadership Recruitment

 The CTO is the most senior technology leadership appointment and the most frequently searched technology role across Exec Capital’s practice.
 CTO requirements divide into three distinct profiles: the engineering CTO who builds and leads product and engineering teams in a software business; the infrastructure CTO who manages IT architecture, security and systems in an established enterprise; and the transformation CTO who is brought in specifically to modernise legacy technology and lead a business through a technology platform change.
 Each requires a materially different candidate profile and search methodology.

 The National Cyber Security Centre’s board toolkit sets out expectations for how cyber risk should be governed at board level — requirements that increasingly inform what businesses need from a CTO or CIO in terms of board-level communication capability alongside technical competence.
+Engineering CTO appointments in scaling businesses often also require a senior VP of Engineering appointment below the CTO to lead the engineering organisation directly while the CTO operates at the strategic and product level.

 Chief Information Officer Recruitment